TinoMartino094/Vault-Filters-rune-addon/README.md

 - **Seamless Integration** with Vault Filters UI.

 - **Safe Multiplayer Handling**:
   If the server does not have this addon, or has the wrong version, all addon features are disabled on the client, and users are clearly notified.
-This prevents crashes and exploits.
+This prevents crashes.

 ---